lesflaneurs/lesflaneurs.github.io/_drafts/a_grand_adventure.md

 Six years is a long time.
 Not long enough, however, to prepare me to write this email.
 I am overcome with gratitude, wistfulness, and excitement.
+Words become strange after you stare at them for hours.

 Zillow has changed a lot during my time here, but it remains as challenging, exciting, and rewarding as the day I started.
 I have had the great fortune to work with great colleagues, ship tons of features, and make many friends.

-Thanks to Zillow, I have grown as an engineer, an individual, and a citizen of the world.
+Thanks to Zillow, I have grown as an engineer, as an individual, and as a citizen of the world.
 I will remain eternally grateful.

 Maureen (my wife) and I are embarking on a new adventure: moving to Paris, France, and living abroad for a year.
 A lifelong dream, a life-changing